 Where development would have an effect on the transport network, the Highway Authority is asked to assess that impact.

-This section of the website sets out the aims and guidance that we will apply when we provide highway related advice on development of all types.
+This section of the website sets out guidance that we will apply when we provide highway related advice on development of all types.

 Vehicle access crossings (dropped kerbs)

 Vehicle access crossings, also known as 'dropped kerbs', allow vehicles to cross a footway or highway verge to access a property or off-street parking area.

 It is an offence to drive over a footway or highway verge without a proper vehicle crossing.